 This document should be read together with the BCRRS Game Management Document as the majority of policies described there also apply to U-19.
 The applicable portions of the BCRRS Game Management Document have been reprinted at the end of this document.
-NOTE: Many of the Law trials from 2013-14 have been placed in the 2015 Laws.
-These are highlighted in this document.
+NOTE: In May 2014, the majority of the amendments that had been trialed in the 2013 season, were included in the Laws of the Game.
 A clarification of Law 20 - scrums when a team is a player short in the forwards is highlighted.